 An economic powerhouse

-Catalan products were highly sought after in Spain in the 18th and 19th century and it grew rich on the back of trade with the Americas.
+Catalan products were highly sought after in Spain in the 18th and 19th century, and the region grew rich on the back of trade with the Americas.
 Barcelona was known as the "Manchester of the Mediterranean."

-Today, it is one of the wealthiest regions in Spain, Catalonia is still home to much of Spain's manufacturing and financial sectors and makes up one-fifth of the country's GDP.
+Today, it is one of the wealthiest regions in Spain, Catalonia is still home to much of Spain's manufacturing and financial sector and makes up one-fifth of the country's GDP.